timhor/Heart-Disease-Visualisation/backend/README.md

 $ flask run
 ```

-Or more simply, within the virtual environment, type `source run.sh`.
+Or more simply, within the virtual environment, type `bash run.sh`.

 ## Current routes